Daniel-KM/Omeka-S-module-Thesaurus/README.md

 ### Api sort

-It is possible to sort a query according to thesaurus items order with `sort_by=thesaurus&sort_thesaurus=xxx`, where xxx is the item id of the thesaurus.
+The concepts are a resource with their own api, so they are sorted by their position inside the thesaurus directly: `/api/concepts?scheme_id=xxx&sort_by=position`, where xxx is the item id of the scheme.
+They can be filtered by `scheme_id`, `top_id` and `broader_id` too.

+The query `sort_by=thesaurus&sort_thesaurus=xxx` on items, available until version 3.4.25, was removed: the concepts are no longer items.

 ### Use with the module Collecting